rl-institut/open_plan/docs/model/input_parameters.rst

 List of parameters
 ******************

-Below is the list of all the parameters of MVS, sorted in alphabetical order.
+Below is the list of all the parameters of the open_plan tool, sorted in alphabetical order.
 Each of the parameters has the following properties

 :Definition: parameter's definition, could also contain potential use cases of the parameter